MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 <a name="operationalize"></a>
 **Operationalization features**

-You can configure R Server after installation to act as a deployment server and host analytic web services.
-When you enable operationalization, you can use [mrsdeploy](mrsdeploy/mrsdeploy.md) or write code against a swagger API to publish and consume web services composed of R script or code on the server.
-Remote execution can be interactive at the command line, or instrumented programmatically using the API.
+One of the deployment options for R Server is configuration for hosting analytic web services composed of R script or code.
+An operationalized server accepts interactive commands through [mrsdeploy functions](mrsdeploy/mrsdeploy.md) for remote execution and web service deployment.
+Data scientists can use `mrsdeploy` functions  on the command line.
+Developers can write code to instrument equivalent operations using Swagger APIs.
+The `mrsdeploy` package enables Web service deployment from either R Client and R Server, but code only executes on R Server.
+Additionally, for programmatic solutions, R Server is required.

-An operationalized R Server supports advanced multi-server topologies composed of web and compute nodes on clustered servers, with the ability to accept pipelined data streams that are subsequently transformed, analyzed, and visualized using web services.
+An operationalized R Server supports advanced multi-server topologies composed of web and compute nodes on clustered servers.
+This gives you the ability to pipeline data streams that are subsequently transformed, analyzed, and visualized in an R web service.
+In a multi-server topology, connections can be encrypted.

 Operationalization includes tool support, a simplified deployment API, and new app integration experiences:

 + Configuration using an administrative tool, used to designate web and compute nodes and grant administrator rights.

-+ Simplified deployment allows you to bundled R analytics into a Web Service with minor code changes.
-The `mrsdeploy` package enables Web service deployment from either R Client and R Server, but to create a Web service programmatically, R Server is required.
++ Ability to bundle R analytics into a Web Service with minimal code changes.

-+ Simplified app integration is provided through Swagger-based APIs, easy to consume, supported on a wide range of programming languages.
++ Integration is provided through Swagger-based APIs, easy to consume, supported on a wide range of programming languages.

 + In a Windows environment, multi-server topologies are supported through Windows clustering methodologies.
 Compute nodes can be made highly available using Windows server failover clusters in Active-Active mode.
 Web nodes can be scaled out using Windows network load balancing.
 Connections are encrypted using HTTPS and only authenticated requests are accepted.

 Configuration is required before you can operationalize R Server, but there is no separate installation component.
-Operationalization is bundled into the R Server installer on selected platforms including Windows, Red Hat Enterprise Linux, CentOS, and Ubuntu.
+Operationalization is bundled into the R Server installer on selected platforms, including Windows, Red Hat Enterprise Linux, CentOS, and Ubuntu.
 For details, see [Supported platforms](rserver-install-supported-platforms.md).
 For feature information and next steps, see [Operationalization with R Server](operationalize/about.md) and [Configure operationalization on R Server](operationalize/configuration-initial.md).

 > [!NOTE]
 > In the context of operationalization, clustered topologies are composed of standalone servers, not nodes in Hadoop or cloud services in Azure.
 Feature support is limited to a subset of the supported R Server platforms.
 [Supported platforms](rserver-install-supported-platforms.md) has the list.